Olympus E-M1X vs PEN-F

 Studio photographers will appreciate that the Olympus E-M1X (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M1X and the PEN-F are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Olympus.
+The E-M1X is a recent model that features in the current product line-up of Olympus.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Is the Olympus E-M1X better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.